 History of Swing

-In the 1930’s social dancing was revolutionized when partners began to “break-away” or “swing-out” as its more commonly called today (before this point social dances were danced in a closed position) and the popular swing dance – the Lindy Hop was born.
-Lindy Hop had its beginnings in the ballrooms of New York City – most notably those located in Harlem; the Savoy ballroom being the most famous and significant of them all.
-It is a lively dance created to match the swing rhythms derived from the big bands of the time and is most notable for its use of triple steps and “Airsteps” – the acrobatic dance steps which were invented in 1935 by Frankie Manning.
+Swing dancing can be traced back to earlier social dances including the Charleston, the Cakewalk, and Texas Tommy, and has deeper roots in African dance traditions.
+Bees’ Knees Dance specializes in teaching a swing dance called Lindy Hop.
+Social dancing was revolutionized when partners began to “break-away” or “swing-out” as its more commonly called today (before this point social dances were danced in a closed position) – this is how Lindy Hop was born.
+Lindy Hop began in the ballrooms of New York City – most notably those located in Harlem; the Savoy ballroom being the most famous and significant of them all.
+It is a lively dance created to match the swing rhythms derived from the big bands of the time and is most notable for its use of triple steps and “Airsteps” – the acrobatic dance steps introduced by Frankie Manning in 1935.

 Lindy hop remained popular right up until the end of WWII; many of the soldiers returned from the war and settled down.
 The youths’ taste in music began to shift away from swing and began to centre on rock ‘n’ roll.
-Although this marked the end of the “Swing Era”, the steps of earlier swing dances were adapted to form a new dance, rock ‘n’ roll (rock ‘n’ roll dance is also known as boogie woogie in Europe).
+Although this marked the end of the “Swing Era,” Lindy Hop persisted outside of the mainstream.
+The steps of earlier swing dances were also adapted to form a new dance, rock ‘n’ roll (a.k.a. boogie woogie).

 There were several swing dances that came later adapting the steps of earlier dance forms to fit the music of their time and many off-shoots have been created since.
 Other dance styles include Collegiate Shag, West Coast Swing, East Coast Swing, Carolina Shag, and many more.